 On September 24, 2001, the Company entered into subscription agreements with investors for the sale of convertible debentures.
 The primary investors were George N. Hatsopoulos, who subscribed for \$200,000 of the debentures, and the John N. Hatsopoulos 1989 Family Trust for the benefit of Mr. Hatsopoulos' adult children, who subscribed for a total amount of \$100,000 of the debentures.
 The debentures accrue interest at a rate of 6% per annum and are due on September 24, 2007.
-The debentures are convertible, at the option of George N. Hatsopoulos, and the John N. Hatsopoulos 1989 Family Trust for the benefit of Mr. Hatsopoulos 1989 Family Trust for the benefit of Mr. Hatsopoulos is 1989 Family Trust for the benefit of Mr. Hatsopoulos is 1989 Family Trust for the benefit of Mr. Hatsopoulos' adult children, into shares of Common Stock at a conversion price of \$1.20 per share.
+The debentures are convertible, at the option of George N. Hatsopoulos, and the John N. Hatsopoulos 1989 Family Trust for the benefit of Mr. Hatsopoulos' adult children, into shares of Common Stock at a conversion price of \$1.20 per share.